episode6/hackit-quickstart/README.md

       android: A deployable android library
       androidApp: An android application
       androidAppDagger: An android application with a default dagger 2 implementation
+      e6AndroidApp: An android application with dagger 2 and episode6 libs included (experimental)

 -group string
     GroupId (aka package name) of library to generate